roman-milk/roman-milk.github.io/revenge-nerd.md

  "Good slut," he groaned, as she slowly milked his cock.

  Pulling his cock out, he said, "You will never tell anyone about this."
-Report_Story #2